Gump and Co.: Plot

 In 1980, the shrimp market has exploded, and Forrest cannot keep up with the demand.
 Adding to Forrest's troubles, Lt.
 Dan sells off his share of the Bubba Gump Shrimp Company and the company eventually goes under.
-To make ends meet he gets a job as a janitor in a strip club, where he meets a former college football teammate who gets in a tryout for the New Orleans Saints.
-Forrest is kicked off the team when he's informed that Jenny has died and leaves town for her funeral.
-Jenny's mother is in poor health and Forrest resolves to earn money to support his son, Forrest, Jr, who only recently became aware that Forrest is his actual father.
+To make ends meet he gets a job as a janitor in a strip club, where he meets a former college football teammate who gets him in a tryout for the New Orleans Saints.
+Forrest is concerned that he has lost some of his running ability, but does so for the sake of his family.
+For a time, Forrest pulls the team up in the rankings, but gets cut when he says he cannot make a game due to Jenny's death and her subsequent funeral.
+Jenny's mother is in poor health and Forrest resolves to earn money to support his son, Forrest Jr., who only recently became aware that Forrest is his actual father.

-Again unemployed, Forrest sells encyclopedias door-to-door, helps create the infamous New Coke, and operates a pig farm, all of which end in disaster.
+Again unemployed, Forrest sells phony encyclopedias door-to-door, but this is criticized by Little Forrest, who points out glaring errors.
+Chancing upon the house of a wealthy woman whose husband is wrapped up in research, Forrest helps create the infamous New Coke, getting him a new job with the conglomerate after he cannot remember the formula.
+When he is hounded day and night to duplicate the effort, he feigns success, but the gala event to debut the drink turns into a mob when people think it is awful.
+Forrest flees by train and gets a job on a pig farm, where he convinces the command sergeant major (one of Forrest's confederates from the Vietnam War) of a nearby army base to supply them with garbage to feed the pigs.
+This becomes a success and leads to an idea to create energy from pig dung, but Forrest fails to check control gauges, ending into a messy disaster.
+Forrest flees Alabama for Washington, D.C.